 This is reminiscent of what Hegel writes of those entering into the status of servitude, “They put an end to themselves, and are done away with as extremes wanting to be for themselves, or to have an existence of their own.”

 Out of Slavery

 I have always been fascinated with stories of slaves who rebelled and ran away from their masters.
-For a slave to run away and risk freedom was an incredibly vulnerable and risky enterprise—one that would most certainly result, if the slave was captured again, in beatings and even death.
+For a slave to run away and risk freedom was an incredibly vulnerable and risky enterprise.
+Such an enterprise would most certainly result, if the slave was captured again, in beatings and even death.
 I always wonder, “How does one decide that it is worth enduring incredible vulnerability and pain in order to become free?”

-In stories about slaves that fight for their freedom, it seems like there is always a moment in which the slave realizes that she is more than her conditions.
+In stories about slaves that fight for their freedom, it seems like there is always a moment in which the slave realizes that she is more than her condition.
 She sees the dignity and honor in her work.
 Hope kindles in her breast.
-She sees herself reflected back in the beatings and sufferings of her fellow slaves, and she realizes, “That is me.
+She sees herself reflected back in the beatings and sufferings of her fellow slaves.
+And she realizes, “That is me.
 I suffer, too.
 We should not have to suffer.”

-The work and suffering and perseverance of the slave become an externalization, or a mirror, of her freedom and dignity as human being, and she says to herself, “Look at what I create.
+The work, suffering, and perseverance of the slave become an externalization, or a mirror, of her freedom and dignity as human being.
+She says to herself, “Look at what I create.
 Look at what I suffer.
 I am free and deserve recognition for my freedom.”
 Hegel echoes this idea when he writes that through working on things the slave “Becomes conscious of who he truly is.”

 And while Hegel doesn’t say this explicitly, I think it is partly in the suffering and hope the slave sees in his work and that of other slaves that he finds himself.